Digital-Grinnell/dlad-blog/content/posts/037-Migrating-DG-to-ISLE-1.2.0-ld.md

 The goal of this project is to spin up a pristine, local Islandora stack using an updated fork of [the ISLE project](https://github.com/Islandora-Collaboration-Group/ISLE) at https://github.com/DigitalGrinnell/dg-isle, then introduce elements like the [Digital Grinnell theme](https://github.com/DigitalGrinnell/digital_grinnell_theme) and custom modules like [DG7](https://github.com/DigitalGrinnell/dg7).
 Once these pieces are in-place and working, I'll begin adding other critical components as well as a robust set of data gleaned from https://digital.grinnell.edu.
 {{% /original %}}

-As before, this effort will involve an `ld`, or `local development`, instance of Digital.Grinnell on my work-issued Mac Mini, `ma8066`.
+As before, this effort will involve an `ld`, or `local development`, instance of Digital.Grinnell on one of my Mac workstations.
 Unlike my previous work, this instance will follow the guidance of a different document, specifically [`install-local-migrate.md`](https://github.com/Islandora-Collaboration-Group/ISLE/blob/ISLE-1.2.0/docs/install/install-local-migrate.md).

 # Fork Synchronization
 Before beginning this process I need to get my Github environment updated by synchronizing my ISLE fork with the canonical copy.
 I followed [this workflow](https://gist.github.com/CristinaSolana/1885435) to do so, like this: